Glentrool

 Glentrrool car park

 The image below shows the Glentrool Visitor Centre that has a cozy tea room, and many leaflets for the area.
-The park is open all year, the Visitor Centre is open from the beginning of April to the end of October.
+The park is open all year.

 Glentrool Centre